runabol/tork/README.md

 7. WASM integration.
 8. Create an example HLS output job
 9. Worker monitors the health of the runtime
-10. Cancel job to apply to sub-jobs
-11. Move `SubJobID` to `SubJob` struct
+10. Move `SubJobID` to `SubJob` struct
-12. Propogate errors in sub job to parent job.
+11. Propogate errors in sub job to parent job.

 ## License